oxscar93/AuthorsAppTest/readme.md

 ## Deployment

+* Default Ports:

+	* Dynamo Db: 8000
+	* Node Js service: 3000
+	* FrontEnd App; 4200

+* BackEnd:
 	By default, the project was configured to run locally, but you can change variables via serverless.yml file.

 	Some main variables are:

 	* dynamo db region and enpoint.
 	* dynamo db table name.
 	* lambda regions and stages

+* FrontEnd:
+	By default, the project was configured to run locally, but you can change service endpoint via environment.ts file.

 ## Notes